puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/services.md

 # Services

 Windows `Services` are a common form of persistence and privilege escalation on Windows systems.
-Service data is stored in the SYSTEM Registry file.\
+Service data is stored in the SYSTEM Registry file.<br />
 `Services` run with SYSTEM level privileges.

 Other Parsers: